-- Madrid is at the 7th place in Europe with a return of 3,9% and offers one of the best rental yields in Spain with more safety on your investment.
+- Madrid is in 7th place in Europe with a return of 3,9% and offers one of the best rental yields in Spain with more safety on your investment.

 - Alicante took over the second place one of the best rental yields in Europe with a return of 4,6%, not bad

-- Barcelona is the eleventh cities in Europe with a yield of 2,2% according to Deloitte.
-Rents went down heavily in Barcelona for a few reasons, in 2020, the local authorities did introduce a cap on rents… while at the same time the lock down was quite strong and a lack of demand from international businesses.
-We wouldn’t be surprise to see the yield come back up in the years to come.
+- Barcelona is the eleventh city in Europe with a yield of 2,2% according to Deloitte.
+Rents went down heavily in Barcelona for a few reasons, in 2020, the local authorities did introduce a cap on rents… while at the same time, the lockdown was quite strong, and a lack of demand from international businesses.
+We wouldn’t be surprised to see the yield come back up in the years to come.

 Barcelona and Madrid are the 5th and 8th most expensive European cities in terms of price/m²…